“Is it actually worth driving for Uber? Should I deliver food with Uber Eats?”

 Uber also sends alerts via text message.
 This is so damn distracting.
 I always find myself feeling the temptation to hit the road after receiving a text from Uber about surge pricing.

 2. You have to figure out where the volume is.

 I know that on a Friday night I can easily take someone from the suburbs to downtown and then spend a few hours picking up surge pricing passengers in the downtown core where all of the parties are happening.

 You really just need to test out Uber for a week in your community to get a feel for the situation.
 You should also ask passengers about their experiences.
 I found out that there was a lady who drove Uber full-time by waking up early every morning and hitting the road for 5am.
 That’s personally a bit too extreme for me.
 For her, it was a new source of income.

-If you’ve never tried Uber yet, then take your first ride for free.
-You can sign up right now to claim your free $100 or read my previous article on driving for Uber.
-The last article had some insightful comments.
+That’s how you can make money driving for Uber.
 I would love to hear from those with experience as rideshare drivers.
 Is it worth driving for Uber?
 How do you become the best driver?